28 Jul 14 July, 2020: “Mermaid Marionettes” with Stan Middleton

 Stan talked us through the stringing, weighting and balance needed in order to create one of these fellows:

-He took us through the various stages of dressing the potatoes, using a handy sock, and then stringing the puppet to a simple control mechanism using two skewers.
+He led a step-by-step workshop, teaching the various stages of dressing the potatoes, using a handy sock, and then stringing the puppet to a simple control mechanism using two skewers.
 He also demonstrated his technique for building a puppet wig, by knotting lengths of wool to a central strand, after attaching one end to a weighted object (in this case, a spare potato!)

 And here were the results!
 An array of different potato-mermaid characters, all very capable of flopping around on land, or swimming with surprising elegance in imaginary water.
 Stan did remind us that potato puppets don’t last for long periods…so for brief spells of marionette practice only…unless you don’t mind the stench of rotten potatoes!